Where can I find Cornerstone?

 To give some clarification first on copyright and versions - here are the 2 basic options in Cornerstone:

 To check for examples of various publisher's agreements, visit the Sherpa/RoMEO site and search by title.
 The Sherpa/RoMEO site allows one to find out if your publishers’ copyright rules allow you to deposit in your institutional repository.
 Sherpa/RoMEO summarizes publishers’ conditions and categorizes publishers by colours, indicating level of author rights.
 To be completely sure, it is recommended to talk to your publisher ahead of submitting to Cornerstone tomin ensure that all requirements are met.
 Not enough time or uncertain what to do?
 Please contact Heidi Southworth at email@example.com and she can assist you!

 What about copyright?

-Intellectual property rights in scholarly works belong to faculty, staff and students as defined by the MnSCU policy 3.26 on Intellectual Property found at: http://www.mnscu.edu/board/policy/326.html.
+Intellectual property rights in scholarly works belong to faculty, staff and students as defined by the MinnState Board policy 3.26 on Intellectual Property found at: https://www.minnstate.edu/board/policy/326.html

-Therefore faculty, staff and students are considered copyright owners and will retain exclusive rights to their works as defined by MnSCU policy 3.27 found at: http://www.mnscu.edu/board/policy/327.html.
+Therefore faculty, staff and students are considered copyright owners and will retain exclusive rights to their works as defined by MinnState Board policy 3.27 found at: https://www.minnstate.edu/board/policy/327.html